 - ANZ - ANZ offers the ANZ Lo Doc home loan, which allows you to choose from their Standard Variable or Fixed Rate home loans.
 This means you can make use of options such as 100% offset accounts and redraw facilities.

-Lender's by law must fulfil the National Consumer Credit Protection Act (NCCP) of 2009 by making sure that they make reasonable enquiries about your financial situation and verify this.
+Lenders by law must fulfil the National Consumer Credit Protection Act (NCCP) of 2009 by making sure that they make reasonable enquiries about your financial situation and verify the information you provide.
 This means they'll verify your ability to repay the loan using a combination of your declared income and your declared ability to afford the loan.
 When you're declaring your income and affordability, you'll need to supply the documents listed below.

 While you don't have to show as much evidence you still need to complete the loan application process to be approved as a low doc borrower, and in many cases this will still require some documents.
 A low doc home loan application will require one or more of the following.